jlchang/2024-09-20-unix-shell/index.md

 {% endcomment %}

 {% if site.pilot %}
 The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.
-The workshop will include regular breaks.
 Please contact
   {% if page.email %}
   {% for email in page.email %}
   {% if forloop.last and page.email.size > 1 %}